dgdavid/website/content/blog/my-first-hack-week-at-suse/index.md

 fork](https://github.com/dgdavid/yast-storage-ng/commits/feature/graphical-proposal).
 Not a big deal :stuck_out_tongue_winking_eye:

-By the way, just for the records, I also did some not related things in my first Hack Week, namely
+By the way, just for the record, I also did some not related things in my first Hack Week, namely

 - set-up the `VPN`
 - update my [openSUSE TW](https://software.opensuse.org/distributions/tumbleweed) after a while
-- see how vim started crashing :sob: :sob:
+- see how `vim` started crashing :sob: :sob:
 - switch to [`Neovim`](https://neovim.io/) (just install a package and create an alias)
 - test a few dark themes for vim/neovim
   - perun - https://github.com/aradunovic/perun.vim
   - Quantum - https://github.com/tyrannicaltoucan/vim-quantum
   - Iosvkem - https://github.com/neutaaaaan/iosvkem
-  - :star2: grubvox - https://github.com/morhetz/gruvbox (the chosen one)
+  - :star2: gruvbox - https://github.com/morhetz/gruvbox (the chosen one)
 - change the office distribution (with the rest of teammates)

 ---